 The heart has a natural pacemaker called the sinus node; it is located in the right atrium.
 The sinus node produces electrical impulses; each one triggers an individual heartbeat.

 The electrical impulses leave the sinus node and go across the atria, making the atria muscles contract.
 This atria muscle contraction pushes blood into the ventricles.

-The atria beats rapidly, but regularly.
-It is caused by a circuit problem within the atria.
-The contractions of the atria are weak because of the rapid heartbeat.
-There is a rapid and sometimes irregular ventricular rate, caused by rapid signals entering the AV node.
 An atrial flutter episode may last a few hours or some days.
 Sometimes it may not go away until treated.
-Atrial flutter is sometimes a complication of surgery, but it also can be caused by various forms of heart disease.
+Atrial flutter is sometimes a complication of surgery, but it can also be caused by various forms of heart disease.
 Patients with atrial flutter commonly experience atrial fibrillation too.